-Regarding employment by major industry sectors, Central Texas grew 3,400 jobs over the past 5 years.
+Regarding employment by major industry sectors, Central Texas grew 3,036 jobs over the past 5 years.
 Job growth related primarily to the construction sector, financial activities, and leisure and hospitality sectors.
 Other super sectors showed slight increases in jobs.
+Jobs in the central Texas area are projected to grow an additional 13, 454 over the next 5 years according to Lightcast.com.

-Still adhering to the demographics of business in the area, there is a prevalence of smaller employers with approximately 8,051 businesses which employed 10 or more employees accounting for 63.4 percent of the businesses, reported from Emsi.com.
+Still adhering to the demographics of business in the area, there is a prevalence of smaller employers with approximately 10,647 businesses which employed 10 or more employees accounting for 63.4 percent of the businesses, reported from Lightcast.com.
 Compared to the Texas Workforce Commission's data, it appears that there are 13,064 local employers with less than 10 employees.
 Of Central Texas' employers, approximately:

-- 0.1 percent employed over 500 employees; - 2 percent employed between approximately 250 and 499 employees, - 1.2 percent employed between approximately 100 and 249 employees, - 2.4 percent employed between 50 and 99 employees, - 11.5 percent employed between 20 and 49 employees, and - 21.6 percent employed between approximately 10 and 19 employees.
+- 0.1 percent employed over 500 employees; - 0.1 percent employed between approximately 250 and 499 employees, - 0.8 percent employed between approximately 100 and 249 employees, - 2.1 percent employed between 50 and 99 employees, - 9.3 percent employed between 20 and 49 employees, and - 18.5 percent employed between approximately 10 and 19 employees.